wootencl/apidocs-v4/source/includes/_eligibility.md

 subscriber.gender | The subscriber’s gender as specified on their policy.
 Possible values include: 'female', 'male', and 'unknown'. 'unknown' will be returned when gender is not specified in the trading partner's eligibility data or when the trading partner explicitly returns a value of 'unknown'. trading_partner_id | Unique id for the trading partner used to process the request. valid_request | A boolean value used to indicate that a trading partner considered the eligibility request valid and returned a full eligibility response.
 If valid_request is false, it means the trading partner was unable to respond to the request.
-Check the parameters reject_reason and follow_up_action for more information on how to proceed when valid_request is false.
+Check the parameters reject_reason and follow_up_action for more information on how to proceed when valid_request is false. summary.deductible | List of deductible information for the member for overall health benefit plan coverage. summary.deductible.benefit_amount | Monetary amount for this deductible item.
+For calendar year deductible information, this will be the deductible for the calendar year for the associated coverage level and in/out of plan network indicator. summary.deductible.coverage_level | The coverage level that applies to this deductible information.
+When a family (or more than one person) is covered, you'll see deductible information for the family as well as the individual that was referenced in the eligibility request. summary.deductible.in_plan_network | Indicates whether or not the deductible information applies to in or out of network providers.
+If the deductible information is not dependent upon network status, not_applicable may be returned to indicate the value is the same for in and out of network providers. summary.out_of_pocket | List of out of pocket (stop loss) information for the member for overall health benefit plan coverage. summary.out_of_pocket.benefit_amount | Monetary amount for this out of pocket item.
+For calendar year out of pocket information, this will be the out of pocket amount for the calendar year for the associated coverage level and in/out of plan network indicator. summary.out_of_pocket.coverage_level | The coverage level that applies to this out of pocket information.
+When a family (or more than one person) is covered, you'll see out of pocket information for the family as well as the individual that was referenced in the eligibility request. summary.out_of_pocket.in_plan_network | Indicates whether or not the out of pocket information applies to in or out of network providers.
+If the out of pocket information is not dependent upon network status, not_applicable may be returned to indicate the value is the same for in and out of network providers.

 <a name="service-type"></a>
 Full list of possible service_type values with the associated code (from X12 specification) that may be used in the eligiblity request or returned in an eligibility response: